ClimbingAl/CONCRETE/site_content/structure/index.md

 {: .warning}
-> You are most welcome, but this site is under construction - it's a complete mess.
+> You are most welcome, but this site is under construction - it's a complete mess - actually it's a very incomplete mess.

 A genuine 'welcome'.
 This website is used to aid communication between people who are involved in developing new digital foundations.
 You are now part of an incredibly diverse group.